urbit/urbit/pkg/hs/urbit-uruk/skew.md

 program.
 If you inspect the returned jetted value inside your program, it looks like normal Nock, but if you try to execute it, the interpreter consults additional state.
-This additional jet registration state breaks the serialization requirements for nock: if you serialize a nock value from inside nock code, you do not serialize the hints that applied to it.
+This additional jet registration state breaks the serialization requirements for nock: if you serialize a Hoon core, you don't serialize its jet info, because that was in the Nock opcode 11 which produced this value.
 If you serialize it at the interpreter level, you no longer have values of the simple Noun data structure because you must also store the jet registration side effects, which are not standardized.
+(There is a proposed alternative of resolving jets by the cryptographic hash of the code, but this turns runtime function calls into hash table lookups, and is not used in production Urbit.)

 Nock opcodes 6 through 10 are not needed for completeness, and are only there as optimizations.
-Nock 9 in particular is an optimization directly on how Urbit's Hoon frontend language implements closures and is a leak of the semantics of the frontend language into the core language.
+Nock 9 in particular is an optimization for how Urbit's Hoon frontend language implements closures and is a leak of the semantics of the frontend language into the core language.
 Nock 10 was added during the transition from Nock 5K to Nock 4K and is an optimization which makes efficient modifications to a Nock data structure.
 Most of these should have been implemented as jets and their inclusion is certainly not "tiny and diamond-perfect".
 But why then are they here?
 Why aren't Nock opcodes 6 through 10 jets in the first place?